-The Perper Foundation has generously provided funding over five years for the William S. Perper Healthy Community Partnership National Symposium.
+The Perper Foundation has generously provided funding for ten years to support the William S. Perper Healthy Community Partnership National Symposium.
 The annual symposium honors William “Bill” Perper’s legacy to helping those less fortunate by engaging partnerships between hospitals and faith communities that have the potential to address many of today’s greatest health care challenges.

 Through a commitment to his faith community at the Fifth Avenue Presbyterian Church in New York, Bill understood the power and engagement of clergy to improve health and chronic disease management in vulnerable populations nationwide.
 Building healthy communities through medical religious partnerships, was an area of interest for him, as he believed that people needed to become actively involved in their own health care and overall fitness for a better quality of life.